Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 For GUI applications the answer to this is `flatpak` and it's app store [flathub](https://flathub.org/home) For everything else you can enter a mutable Fedora container with the help of [toolbx](https://containertoolbx.org/).
 There, the `dnf` command is readily available and can be used as usual.
-This is convenient for development, but not necessarily outside of it.
+This is convenient for development, but not necessarily outside it.
 Whenever you want to use an installed CLI tool, you now have to enter the toolbx beforehand.
-Also there are a couple of system directories that are inaccessible inside the container.
+Also, there are a couple of system directories that are inaccessible inside the container.

 # Nix

 Nix is a cross-platform package manager with the [largest repository](https://repology.org/repositories/statistics/total) at the of this writing.
 Like with Silverblue, upgrades in Nix are atomic and can be rolled back.
-The only problem is that Nix expects to be able to store it's date at `/nix` which cannot be just created on Silverblue.
+The only problem is that Nix expects to be able to store its date at `/nix` which cannot be just created on Silverblue.

 ## Mount `/nix`